irawoodring/libfuck/README.md

 ### 004: A library that looks through source code and replaces PG-13 explicatives with the most holy of utterances - "fuck".

 ### 005: A Clippy-like persona that lives on your desktop and randomly curses at you when you make a typo.

+### 006: A library to change all perror code messages to include "fuck"